 About this module:

-With a focus on the evolving legal landscape and practical application, the course explores the critical role of legal counsel in shaping and supporting effective due diligence strategies.
-Through practical case studies and tools, and discussion of common challenges, participants will gain the insights needed to confidently advise across a range of legal and operational contexts.
+This specialised course is designed for compliance and in-house legal professionals seeking to deepen their understanding of human rights due diligence, strengthen their role in managing human rights risks and ensuring alignment with emerging and growing legal and stakeholder expectations.
+With a focus on the evolving legal landscape and practical application, the course explores the critical role of legal counsel and compliance in shaping, supporting and integrating effective due diligence strategies into compliance processes, corporate governance and oversight frameworks.
+Through practical case studies and tools, and discussion of common challenges, participants will gain the insights needed to confidently advise across a range of legal and operational contexts, anticipate regulatory developments, strengthen internal systems and enhance their position and role in navigating today’s complex sustainability and human rights landscape.

 Agenda

-01. Evolving Expectations
+01 Evolving Expectations

 About the shifting legal and regulatory landscape driving corporate human rights due diligence

-• The shifting global landscape of human rights law and regulation
+• The shifting global landscape of human rights law and regulation.

-• International regulatory and voluntary frameworks
+• International regulatory and voluntary frameworks.

-• Group structures & policies, codes
+• Group structures & policies, codes: do’s and don’ts

 • JV, M&A